How to Target Audience on Facebook Ads

 Core Audience is a set of rules you define to tell Facebook the characteristics of your potential audience.
 This is the easiest and useful targeting feature to broaden your audience.

 Choosing the right type of residence is practical in Facebook Ads.
-For example, if you are running a souvenir shop in Melbourne, you might want to show your ads to people who are travellers in Melbourne.
+For example, if you are running a souvenir shop in Melbourne, you might want to show your ads to people who are travelers in Melbourne.

 Within location, you have the option of excluding showing your ads to the people living in a specific location.
 For example, if you want to target people living in Australia, except for Melbourne; you can target Australia location and exclude Melbourne.

 People with different interests and hobbies react differently to your ads.
 Thus, you should gather people who have their interests related to your products or services.
-For example, you don’t want to target people who like games to show your ad about facial skincares.
+For example, you don’t want to target people who like games to show your ad about facial skincare.
 This doesn’t mean people like games don’t use skincare, but the better option here is to target people having interest in beauty.

 Remember to add more than one interest to make your reach broader.